top of page

 Supporting Emotional Regulation Through 1:1 Support & Groups

- Emotional regulation is a vital life skill — and for many NDIS participants, it’s also a key area of support.
-Whether someone is managing big emotions, meltdowns, anxiety, or sensory overwhelm, learning how to self-regulate can open the door to greater independence and confidence.
+Whether someone is managing big emotions, meltdowns, anxiety, or sensory overwhelm, learning to self-regulate can open the door to greater independence, stronger relationships, and genuine confidence in everyday life.

-Being able to identify, express, and manage emotions impacts almost every area of life:
+Being able to identify, express, and manage emotions affects almost every area of life, including:

-Emotional regulation challenges aren’t just “bad behaviour” — they often reflect unmet needs, communication difficulties, or a nervous system that’s in overdrive.
-That’s why we approach this support area with empathy, patience, and skill.
+Emotional regulation challenges are not just "bad behaviour."
+They often reflect unmet needs, communication difficulties, or a nervous system that is working extremely hard just to get through the day.
+That is why we approach this area with empathy, patience, and genuine skill rather than correction or compliance.

 • Visual supports that help with transitions and expectations